eszesbalint/bdstudio/README.md

 [Try it now](https://eszesbalint.github.io/bdstudio)

+## Beta 1.1.2 Changes
+- Added replace functionality.
+Clicking on a blockstate in block search now will replace the selected block display, or add a new block display if a collection is selected.
+- Selecting an object in the 3D viewport now will succesively traverse the project tree.
+So for example if you click on a block display that is inside a collection, first click will select the collection, second click will select the block display itself.

 ## Beta 1.1.1 Changes
 - New duplicates and new groups are selected automatically
 - Setting scale to 0 no longer causes NaN values